bradfier/tibrv-rs/CONTRIBUTING.md

 All code in tibrv-rs is formatted with the default `rustfmt` profile, please run `cargo fmt` before submitting your pull request.

+## Licensing
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as described in [README.md](README.md).